RebeccaFlach/covid-modeling/reports/draft_report.md

 7) Identify causes for concern.
 Review the criteria for what makes a good project and identify any areas where your project might be problematic.

+## Annotated Bibliography
+[1] [**Modeling COVID-19 transmission in supermarkets using an agent-based model**](https://www.semanticscholar.org/reader/17a2627fca7585df99f9d214831992a3756ed772) by Fabian Ying, Neave O’Clery

+In this paper, the authors investigate how COVID is transmitted within a supermarket, and use their model to determine the most effective interventions to decrease spread.
+In their primary experiment, they model a small supermarket using a graph, where each node is a place where a customer would stop and interact with the shelves, register, or other important point.
+They then create agents to represent customers, each with a random path through the store and time spent at each location.
+Infection risk is estimated by the amount of time a susceptible agent spends in proximity to an infected agent.
+They find that transmission risk is increased by bottleneck points, like the registers, and that limiting the number of customers in the store is an effective way to reduce transmission.

 ## Next steps
 8) Outline next steps.
 For each team member, what do you plan to work on immediately?
 For the team, what do you think you can get done in the next week?
 Consider using GitHub Projects to make a kanban board to track tasks.